linkerd/website/linkerd.io/content/gsoc.md

 Linkerd has an extensive `check` suite that validates a cluster is ready to install Linkerd and that the install was successful.
 These checks are, unfortunately, static checks.
-Because of the wide number of ways a Kubernetes cluster can be configured, Users want a way to validate their specific install for conformance over time.
-This project involves building a sample application that exercises all the features of Linkerd and allows an end user to run this on their own cluster to validate that everything is working and configured correctly over a long time.
+Because of the wide number of ways a Kubernetes cluster can be configured, users want a way to validate their specific install for conformance over time.
+This project involves building a sample application that exercises all of the features of Linkerd and allows an end user to run it on their own cluster to validate that everything is working and configured correctly over a long period of time time.

 ### Expected outcomes

-* Sample application that exercises all the Linkerd features.
+* Sample application that exercises all Linkerd features.

 * CLI integration to start/stop validation.